truenas/documentation/content/SCALE/SCALETutorials/Credentials/ConfiguringKMIPSCALE.md

 With KMIP, keys created on a single server are then retrieved by TrueNAS.
 KMIP supports keys wrapped within keys, symmetric, and asymmetric keys.
-You can use KMIP for clients to ask a server to encrypt or decrypt data without the client ever having direct access to a key.
+KMIP enables clients to ask a server to encrypt or decrypt data without the client ever having direct access to a key.
 You can also use KMIP to sign certificates.

 {{< expand "Requirements" "v" >}}
-Have a KMIP server available with certificate authorities and certificates you can import into TrueNAS.
+To simplify the TrueNAS connection process:

-Have the KMIP server configuration open in a separate browser tab or copy the KMIP server certificate string and private key string to later paste into the TrueNAS web interface.
+* Have a KMIP server available with certificate authorities and certificates you can import into TrueNAS.
-This helps simplify the TrueNAS connection process.
+* Have the KMIP server configuration open in a separate browser tab or copy the KMIP server certificate string and private key string to later paste into the TrueNAS web interface.
 {{< /expand >}}

 ## Connecting TrueNAS to a KMIP Server